 Many people will be horrified at this thought.
 How dare you propose we stuff our elderly into shantytowns?
 Maybe they are right to be upset, although recall that no one is being forced to live in these places.
 Some people might prefer to live there.
 I might prefer to live there if my income were low enough.

 Tyler is being realistic.
-Americans (and we are hardly alone on this) live in a country where median household incomes are in decline (for a few reasons that won't get fixed for decades), where the people oppose the entitlements benefits cuts and tax increases needed stop growth in government debt, and where the long term fiscal outlook is even worse due to growing demands on entitlements from an aging population and health care costs rising faster than inflation.
+Americans (and we are hardly alone on this) live in a country where median household incomes are in decline (for a few reasons that won't get fixed for decades).
+Americans largely oppose the entitlements benefits cuts and tax increases needed stop growth in government debt.
+The long term fiscal outlook is grim due to an expanding lower class imported from Latin America and growing demands on entitlements from an aging population and rising health care costs.

-Future generations of retirees will be poorer because defined benefit pension plans are a thing of the past and also because the government can not maintain current levels of subsidies per retiree as the ratio of workers to retirees declines and health care costs rise.
+Future generations of retirees will be poorer because defined benefit pension plans are a thing of the past.
+Also future retirees will be poorer because the government can not maintain current levels of subsidies per retiree as the ratio of workers to retirees declines and health care costs rise.

 To put it another way: We need to lower the cost of being responsible, considerate, and yet poor.
 Why do the middle and upper classes want to keep away from the lower classes?
 They do not want to live near drug dealers, car thieves, thugs, homes with domestic violence with frequent police visits, and more in that vein.
 They also do not want their kids sharing classrooms with dumb, hyperactive, and violent kids.

 If communities could enforce norms of behavior including, for example, no single moms and even work requirements (with no section 8 housing allowed) then some lower class communities could be pretty safe.
 But our upper classes oppose letting the well-behaved members of the lower classes escape from the irresponsible and criminal.

 By Randall Parker at 2013 December 31 07:46 PM